-Of course, they’re great to have on your team, but if you find yourself on the other side facing off against a Fairy-type Pokemon, you’ll need to know their weaknesses and resistances to have a chance of winning.
+It’s great to have a Fairy-type on your team, but if you find yourself facing off against one, you’ll need to know their weaknesses and resistances to have a good chance at winning.

 Below, you’ll find all the information you need to defeat Fairy-types, including some recommendations for the best counters to have on your team.